pjtat/raycast-extension-enough/README.md

 ## Task Organization

 - Tasks are grouped by project
-- Project headers show: "ProjectName (X tasks | Y points)"
+- Tasks are organized by priority
-- Tasks show priority indicators and story points (if enabled)
+- Tasks show priority indicators and points (if enabled)
+- Task targets and points targets will display per project when enabled
 - Click any task to open it in Todoist app or browser
-- High priority tasks appear first within each project

-## Why Done List?

-Sometimes we focus too much on what's left to do, rather than appreciating what we've already accomplished.
-This extension helps you see what you've done today by showing your completed tasks and celebrating when you hit your daily targets.